enheragu/openscad_model_lib/misc/18_curtain_steper_box/README.md

 - Voltaje conversor to have both 12v in stepper motor and 3v in board.
 - Screw to fix it to the curtain (based on my curtain...).
 - Curtain :)
+- Two metallic brackets with 2 screws each.

 ### Printed parts